 The reason why it is a disincentive option for market participants is that future contracts are usually traded with a higher margin as compared to the amount charged for purchasing commodity options.

 Fortunately, the finance minister along with the Indian government has taken a special measure according to which this problem will be resolved in the coming days.

 Through the recent norms issued on October 18, 2019, options are supposed to be introduced straight on 91 commodities including but not limited to crude oil, gold, edible oil seeds, guar seed, and other such commodity options that are allowed to be traded or invested in the commodity market.

 The main benefit the participants get here is that all types of commodity exchanges based on CDS (Commodity Derivative Segments) will now be able to introduce options on exchanges.
-This is mainly lucrative for commodities in which futures contracts are highly illiquid or where futures are not at all applicable.
+This is mainly lucrative for commodities in which contracts are highly illiquid or where futures are not at all applicable.